thomasgladwin/lebab/README.md

 # lebab
-Send markers via USB and an Arduino for psychophysiological experiments
+Send markers via USB and an Arduino for psychophysiological experiments.
+The current version is very basic and shouldn't be used if time precision is necessary - there's at least a 5 ms uncertainty.
+Good enough for some purposes though.
 # Hardware
 An Arduino or clone; I used an Elegoo Nano.
 This included the USB cable and header pins.
 Breadboard and jumper wires for prototyping, with a LED and resistor for testing.
 Lab-specific cables.
 # Software for the Arduino